SchulzLab/SNEEP/docs/gettingStarted.rst

 download our `Zenodo repository <https://doi.org/10.5281/zenodo.4892591>`_ and unzip the files.

-Additional a reference genome in fasta format is requiered.
+Additionally a reference genome in fasta format is required.
 The different chromosomes within the file must be named as chr1, chr2.
 An example is shown below:

 .. code-block:: console